band/bashlibs/Philosophy.md

 ```

 which in this case is the function itself.
 If no arguments are
-suopplied, then display `fbdy` itself, otherwise, display the bodies
+supplied, then display `fbdy` itself, otherwise, display the bodies
 of function arguments.

 ### tag